towoe/heichips25-ppwm/README.md

 The execution unit stores 2 values.
 Both are 10 bit wide, the same width as the PWM max value.
-One register is used to forward the new duty cylce to PWM.
+One register is used to forward the new duty cycle to PWM.
 The other register serves to hold user values.

 ### Memory